 Our Impact Report

-Welcome to WDF's first ever Impact Report.
-Scroll down, read, click and explore the quality of our work and the change we have supported in the low- and middle-income country non-communicable disease (NCD) arena over the years.
+Welcome to our Impact Report.
+Explore the quality of our work and the change we have supported in the low- and middle-income country non-communicable disease arena over the years.
 Our impact is uncovered through numbers and narratives, visuals and storytelling.
 We will take a bird's-eye view of what we do and zoom in on the many faces that reflect the depth and breadth of our work.
 Enjoy!

 Behind these numbers we find the partnering organisations that we support, the health systems that we help strengthen and the lives of individual people living with diabetes and other chronic diseases that we serve.
 To understand how our efforts support our mission to raise awareness and strengthen care and prevention of NCDs, we need to look beyond the numbers and dive into the changes that our funding has enabled.